okibcn/wslcompact/README.md

 ### OPTION 1: As a PowerShell module

 It requires a special setting to run a remote script.
-If you have set this in the past, then you don't need it.
-If you are not sure, in PowerShell type:
+If you have set it in the past, then you don't need it anymore.
+If you are not sure, in PowerShell just type:
 ```pwsh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```